 Las Vegas shooting: Remembering the fallen

-The deadliest mass shooting in modern U.S. history left 58 dead and more than 520 people injured after a gunman opened fire on crowd of 22,000 concertgoers during a country music festival on the Las Vegas Strip.
+The deadliest mass shooting in modern U.S. history left 58 dead and 489 people injured after a gunman opened fire on crowd of 22,000 concertgoers during a country music festival on the Las Vegas Strip.

 As the tragic news unfolded throughout the day, families and friends spoke to media outlets to talk about their loved ones.